jakuboskera/tkgi-kubectx/README.md

   clusterAdmin: false
 ```

-In our `config.yaml` we have specified two clusters and for each cluster
+Now we will add configuration for prod-cluster and test-cluster
-different credentials:
+to `config.yaml`:

 ```yaml
 # ~/.kube/tkgi-kubectx/config.yaml